openSUSE/scatool-container/README.md

 # SCA Tool Container

-This is a rootless podman container, called scatool, that analyzes SLES11, SLES12, SLES15 and ALP1 supportconfig tar files placed in the `/var/scatool/incoming` directory.
+A rootless podman container to analyze SLES11, SLES12, SLES15 and ALP1 supportconfig tar files placed in the `/var/scatool/incoming` directory.
 The resulting SCA Report files will be placed in the `/var/scatool/reports` directory in HTML and JSON formats.
 Log files from the analysis session are placed in `/var/scatool/logs`.

 ## Directories

-`/var/scatool/incoming` - Supportconfig tarball files you want analyzed `/var/scatool/reports`  - SCA Report files in both JSON and HTML formats `/var/scatool/logs`     - scatool logs and shared files
+* `/var/scatool/incoming` - Supportconfig tarball files you want analyzed
+* `/var/scatool/reports`  - SCA Report files in both JSON and HTML formats
+* `/var/scatool/logs`     - scatool logs and shared files

 # Installation